artemis-sbs/sbs_utils/mkdocs/docs/mast/syntax.md

 ### Match statements

-Mast supports match statements similar to python with match, case.
+{{ab.m}} supports match statements similar to python with match, case.
-Mast is not a whitespace language so you need to close an if with and end_match
+{{ab.m}} is not a whitespace language so you need to close an if with and end_match

 === "Mast"
     ````